retry51776/notes/psychology/thought.md

 It's more like frontal lob tag extra info ON TOP vision and other sensation, NOT sensation pass info to frontal lob;

 > Neuron near by has similar (not same) preference

+# Youtube Analogy
+> Youtube server system is brain; Each Youtuber is a neuron; Youtuber(neuron) watch(input) & publish(output) videos;

+> Fire together wires together;
+> > Similar content videos(fires together) Youtube (brain) will recommend together(wired together);

+> > Why neoron sync fire rate?
+I bet there is some kind "view count" signal send back to publisher(output neuron) to let it know its signal is popular.
+Samething as Youtuber make similar video because they knew there is a demand for it.

+> Youtuber(neuron) gets bore when no video(no input); Then youtuber(neuron) looks for other videos(new connections); Which cause youtuber changed its output videos(function);

+> I think Youtube(brain) will eliminate youtuber(neuron) by view count(other neuron watchs your output)

+> Many popular videos get "clone"/"republish" in Youtube(brain); Similar how brain distrubute computation neurons in different regions of brain.

+> Youtuber(neuron) can watch one video at

+## Questions
+- How viewer pick which videos they watch?
+How to simulate in AI neuron?
+- How to simulate new connection?
+I think we need to develop async ai model before connection problem.

+## IMO
+- Current AI computation by connection is right direction;
+- Current AI store info by connection strength.
+- In a way, AI is a compression alg; Because it store world model is compessed format with some lost.
+So multi purpose in neuron/connection will have better performance in compression.